You Need these 35 Super Cool Disney World Souvenirs in Your life

 6 – Mickey’s Kitchen Sink

 So this is both an ultimate snack/indulgence as well as a souvenir.
-My snack guide that will be coming soon, will definitely have Mickey’s Kitchen Sink gracing it as oh my lord, you just cannot leave the Magic Kingdom without downing one of these babies.
+My snack guide will definitely have Mickey’s Kitchen Sink gracing it as oh my lord, you just cannot leave the Magic Kingdom without downing one of these babies.
 Offered at the Plaza Ice Cream Parlour on Main Street USA, this mega sundae will have ice cream lovers thinking they arrived in dessert heaven.
 First, you get three scoops of ice cream in flavours of your choosing, then a topping you select from chocolate fudge, caramel, peanut butter and others.
 Next, add on a couple swirls of whipped cream and maraschino cherries for the ultimately epic ice cream dessert treat you deserve after hitting your pedometer daily steps goals.
 The souvenir part?
 You get to keep the uber adorable kitchen sink bowl that it was served in that has a moving faucet and moving taps!
 I think this is a great souvenir as the bowl can be used so many ways when you get home.

 7- Muppets Hats